atticedit/jukebox-jury/README.md

 # Jukebox Jury ∿∿∿∿∿

-#### A command-line app for analyzing what songs are best for concentration
+#### A command-line app for analyzing what types of songs are best for concentration

 ## Elevator Pitch